 VIG vs. VOO and VTI – Methodology and Composition

 We can compare VIG to both VOO and VTI at the same time, as VTI is the total U.S. stock market and VOO, being the S&P 500, is a sufficient barometer for the entire U.S. stock market.
 In other words, VOO comprises roughly 82% of VTI by weight and the 2 perform nearly identically.
 I delved into comparing VOO and VTI here.

 VIG, established in 2006, is the Vanguard Dividend Appreciation ETF.
 As the name implies, this ETF captures dividend growth stocks, companies with a historically increasing dividend.
 VIG seeks to track the S&P U.S. Dividend Growers Index.
 These are U.S. companies with a growing dividend over at least the past 10 years.
 The fund excludes the top 25% highest yielding stocks, as high yield is sometimes a sign of an unstable company.
 Holdings are market cap weighted and are capped at 4%.
-In terms of factor exposure, VIG provides appreciable exposure to both the Profitability and Investment factors but actual has small negative loadings on Size and Value.
+In terms of factor exposure, VIG provides appreciable exposure to both the Profitability and Investment factors but actually has small negative loadings on Size and Value.

 VOO is the Vanguard S&P 500 ETF.
 Established in 2010, it is one of the most popular ETFs out there.
 The fund seeks to track the famous S&P 500 Index, a market cap weighted index of over 500 U.S. large-cap stocks across all sectors.
 This index is considered a barometer for the U.S. stock market.